 SECTION 1.
 Chapter 3 of the General Laws, is hereby amended by inserting after section 71 the following section:-

-(c) The Director shall, subject to appropriation, appoint and may remove such employees, as he deems necessary to carry out the duties and functions of the office, and may determine their salaries and duties; provided, however, that the total amount of all such salaries shall not exceed the sum appropriated therefore by the general court.
-The personnel of the office shall include at least one certified public accountant and at least one attorney.
-All personnel of the office shall be appointed without regard to political affiliation and shall be appointed solely on the basis of their fitness to perform their duties.
-For purposes of pay, employment benefits, rights, privileges, and disciplinary matters, all personnel of the office shall be considered employees of the general court.
+(4) The director shall, subject to appropriation, appoint and may remove such employees as he or she deems necessary to carry out the duties and functions of the bureau, and may determine their salaries and duties; provided, however, that the total amount of all such salaries shall not exceed the sum appropriated therefore by the general court.
+The personnel of the office shall include at least one certified public accountant and one attorney.
+All personnel of the office shall be appointed without regard to affiliation and solely on the basis of their fitness to perform their duties.
+For purposes of payment of salaries, employment benefits, rights, privileges, and disciplinary matters, all personnel of the bureau shall be considered employees of the general court.

-(d) The office shall be nonpartisan and may perform duties including, but not limited to, the following:
+(c) The bureau shall perform duties including, but not limited to, the following:

-(1) advise and assist any committee of the senate or house of representatives, upon request, in the analysis, appraisal, and evaluation of legislative proposals within that committee’s jurisdiction or recommendations submitted to the general court by the governor or any agency, department or division within the executive branch, and by providing such other research and analytical services as the committee considers appropriate, or otherwise to assist in furnishing a basis for the proper evaluation and determination of legislative proposals and recommendations generally;
+(1) advise and assist any committee of the senate or house of representatives, upon request of the chair, by providing analysis, appraisal, and evaluation of legislative proposals within that committee’s jurisdiction or recommendations submitted to the general court by the governor or any agency, department or division within the executive branch;

-(3) prepare and provide information, research, and reference materials and services to committees and members of the senate and house of representatives to assist them in their legislative and representative functions;
+(4) prepare and provide other information, research, and reference materials and services to committees and members of the senate and house of representatives to assist them in their legislative and representative functions.

-(e) The office shall have the authority and ability to access documents maintained by agencies or authorities of the commonwealth relating to their expenditures, revenues, operations and organizational structures.
+(d) The bureau shall have the authority and ability to access documents and information maintained in any form by agencies or authorities of the commonwealth relating to their operations, organizational structure, revenues, and expenditures.

 The information contained in this website is for general information purposes only.
 The General Court provides this information as a public service and while we endeavor to keep the data accurate and current to the best of our ability, we make no representations or warranties of any kind, express or implied, about the completeness, accuracy, reliability, suitability or availability with respect to the website or the information contained on the website for any purpose.
 Any reliance you place on such information is therefore strictly at your own risk.